 The way forward

 There are idiots in the service who think this is a simple programming problem.
 These idiots piss me off as much as the unions.
-This is NOT a programming / computer problem.
+This is NOT a programming/computer problem.
 Yes, there are problems.
 Yes, it’s glitchy and needs to be fixed.
-But the majority of problems are not a IT system problem, it’s an administrative process system problem.
+But the majority of problems are not an IT system problem, it’s an administrative system process problem.
 If we can’t identify the problem, we can’t find the right solution.
 And complaining about the contractor points us in the wrong direction.